MicrosoftDocs/azure-devops-yaml-schema/task-reference/vstest-v2.md

 **`runOnlyImpactedTests`** - **Run only impacted tests**<br>
 `boolean`.
 Optional.
 Use when `testSelector = testAssemblies`.
 Default value: `False`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Automatically selects and runs the tests needed to validate the code change.
+Automatically specifies and runs the tests needed to validate the code change.
 Learn about using [Test Impact Analysis](https://aka.ms/tialearnmore).
 <!-- :::editable-content-end::: -->
 <br>